rust-fuzz/book/src/afl/tutorial.md

 }
 ```

-[`read_stdio_string`] is a utility function priovided the `afl` crate that reads bytes from standard input.
+[`read_stdio_string`] is a utility function provided the `afl` crate that reads bytes from standard input.
 If the bytes are valid UTF-8, a `String` is constructed from the bytes and passed to the closure argument (there is also a [`read_stdio_bytes`] if you just need bytes).
 If the bytes are _not_ valid UTF-8, the closure is not called.

 One important detail about the [`read_stdio_string`] and [`read_stdio_bytes`] functions: if a panic occurs within the body of the closure, the panic will be [caught][`panic::catch_unwind`] and [`process::abort`] will be subsequently called.
 Without the call to [`process::abort`], AFL would not consider the unwinding panic to be a crash.